mycoboco/beluga/INSTALL.md

 #### Copying files

-The generated executables, `bcc`, `beluga` and `bcc` have to be copied into the directory you decided to use.
+The generated executables have to be copied into the directory you decided to make use of.
 Assuming you are on the project root,

     cp build/{bcc,beluga,sc} /usr/local/bin/

 will do that.
-(Of course, ensure you have proper permission, e.g., by letting `sudo` run the command.)
+(Of course, ensure you have proper permission, e.g., by letting `sudo` run that command.)

-Copy also headers to override existing ones and a support object:
+Also copy a support object and headers to override existing ones:

     mkdir -p /usr/local/lib32/bcc
+    cp xfloat.o /usr/local/lib32/bcc/
     cp -r include /usr/local/lib32/bcc/
-    cp xfloat.o /usr/local/lib32/bcc/

-`beluga` utilizes libraries from the target system as much as possible and needs to refer to existing libraries and headers for them.
-In order to avoid hard-coding a path to existing resources, it is useful to create a symbolic link to them, which `/usr/local/lib32/bcc/gcc` is for.
-On my system, for
+`beluga` utilizes and therefore needs to refer to existing libraries and headers for them.
+In order to avoid hard-coding a path to existing resources, it is useful to create a symbolic link to them, which `/usr/local/lib32/bcc/gcc` is for; for instance:
-instance:

     ln -s /usr/lib/gcc/x86_64-pc-linux-gnu/4.9.3 /usr/local/lib32/bcc/gcc

-This path to `gcc`'s resources is also obtained from `gcc -v`.
+on my machine.
+This path to `gcc`'s resources was also obtained from `gcc -v`.

 We have finished to install `beluga`.
 By compiling a small program that uses standard headers,

     bcc -W -Wall hello.c

 you can examine your installation.
+Or by adding `CC=bcc` when triggering `make` to build `beluga`, you can see `beluga` compile itself.

 #### Any troubles?